-Pollen development in long-term moderate heat did not affect germination at high temperatures and germination did not differ between regions.
-Fruit set was also not affected by pollination and fertilization in the heat treatment.
+Pollen development in long-term moderate heat did not affect germination at high temperatures and germination did not differ between regions (Table 1).
+Fruit set was also not affected by the heat treatment.
 The number of viable seeds was affected by heat (Χ2=100, p<0.001) and on average decreased seed set by 16 seeds.
 The number of unfertilized ovules increased by six in the heat treatment compared to the control (Χ2=11, p<0.001) and the number of aborted seeds increased by about 1.64 seeds on average (Χ2=42, p<0.001).
 We note here that the average number of aborted seeds in the control group was relatively low with an average number of 0.63 seeds.
 The number of unfertilized ovules did differ by region (Χ2=6, p=0.011).
-There was a significant interaction between the treatment and region for the number of unfertilized ovules (Χ2=64, p<0.001) and aborted seeds (Χ2=12, p<0.001; Fig. 3).
+There was a significant interaction between the treatment and region for the number of unfertilized ovules (Χ2=64, p<0.001) and aborted seeds (Χ2=12, p<0.001; Figure 2).

-Table 2.
+Table 1.
 ANOVA results with the fixed effects temperature treatment (control and heat), region of origin (north and south), and the interaction between treatment and region.
 Genet was included as a random effect (excluded in pollen grain size due to overfitting the model).